Ryan-Johnson-1315/socketlogger/README.md

 ```

 ### Native logging
-To set up a native application to use the socket logger, all that is needed is to set the writer of the logger and set the log flags.
-This allows you to update legacy code that is using the `log` package to send the log messages to the server.
+To set up a native application to use the socket logger, developers need to only call `log.SetOutput`.
+This allows you to update legacy code that is using the `log` package to send all log messages to the server.

 ```
 // Set up the connection to the server.
 Can be UDP/TCP